Leggett-Garg Inequality for a Two-Level System under Decoherence: A Broader Range of Violation: Introduction

 \section{Introduction}

-Extrapolating the laws of quantum mechanics $QM$, up to the scale of everyday objects, means that objects composed of many atoms exist in quantum superpositions of macroscopically distinct states.
-In 1935, Schrodinger attempted to demonstrate the limitations of $QM$ using a thought experiment in which a cat is put in a quantum superposition of alive and dead states ~\cite{[1a]}.
-The idea remained theoretical until 1980s, when much progress has been made in demonstrating the macroscopic quantum behavior of various systems such as superconductors ~\cite{[2a],[4a],[5a],[6a]}, nanoscale magnets ~\cite{[7a],[8a]}, laser-cooled trapped ions ~\cite{[10a]}, photons in a microwave cavity ~\cite{[11a]} and $C_{60}$ molecules ~\cite{[12a]}.
+Extrapolating the laws of quantum mechanics ($QM$), up to the scale of everyday objects, means that objects composed of many atoms exist in quantum superpositions of macroscopically distinct states.
+In 1935, Schrodinger attempted to demonstrate the counter-intuitive implications of $QM$ using a thought experiment in which a cat is put in a quantum superposition of alive and dead states ~\cite{[1a]}.
+The idea remained theoretical until 1980s, when much progress has been made in demonstrating the macroscopic quantum behavior of various systems such as superconductors ~\cite{[2a],[4a],[5a],[6a]}, nanoscale magnets ~\cite{[7a],[8a]}, laser-cooled trapped ions ~\cite{[10a]}, photons in a microwave cavity ~\cite{[11a]} and macromolecules ~\cite{[12a]}.

-A typical double-well potential system provides a unique opportunity to study the fundamental behavior of a macroscopic quantum system (MQS), such as macroscopic quantum tunneling and quantum coherence.
-In the context of a double-well potential, Schrodinger's cat describes a state in which one system simultaneously occupies both wells.
+A typical double-well potential system provides a unique opportunity to study the fundamental behavior of a macroscopic quantum system (MQS), specially macroscopic quantum tunneling.
+In the context of a double-well potential, Schrodinger's cat describes a state in which macroscopic system (macrosystem) simultaneously occupies both wells.
 There are also studies focused on decoherence effects in double-well potentials.
-Huang \textit{et al.}~\cite{[6]} showed that decoherence due to the interactions of atoms with the electromagnetic vacuum can cause the collapse of Schrodinger cat-like states.
-Thermal effects ~\cite{[7]} and dissipation ~\cite{[8]} constitute other sources of decoherence and can suppress tunneling between wells ~\cite{[9],[10]}.
-In addition, double-well potential is used to describe some special phenomena like ammonia filipping.
-The resulting quantum tunneling have been extensively applied in many branches of physics.
+Huang \textit{et al.} showed that decoherence due to the interactions of atoms with the electromagnetic vacuum can cause the defeating of Schrodinger cat-like states~\cite{[6]}.
+Thermal effects ~\cite{[7]} and dissipation ~\cite{[8]} constitute some sources of decoherence and can suppress tunneling between wells ~\cite{[9],[10]}.
+In addition, double-well potentials have been extensively applied in many branches of physics.
 For example, it appears in the dynamics of Bose-Einstein condensates, the recent developments of ion trap technology, the ultracold trapped atoms theory and its applications ~\cite{[1],[2],[3],[4],[5]}.